-This guide shows how to create and manage discussions, forums and threads in your space content.
+This guide shows how to create and manage discussions, forums and threads in a VU Collaborate delivery space.
 It is helpful to provide a central repository for questions, comments and to encourage online socialising amongst students.

 Below are the steps to use Discussions: